1. Forside

 Co-op apartment owners aren’t allowed to make major changes in their homes without a permit from the tenant owner’s association’s committee.

-With a condominium, you are free to do whatever you want because you own the property.
+With a condominium, you are free to do (almost) whatever you want because you own the property.
+However, you are not allowed to tear down load-bearing walls, or make other arrangements that could damage or alter the building structure.

 Prospects of profit aren’t as favourable for co-op apartments as they have a price cap.
 The price cap is determined by factors such as the property’s value and its debt.